ChenxuanWei0428/FARMSA_Apps/README.md

     1. create a embed HTML code section
     2. copy entire content in profile.html into the code section
     3. change image, name, position, linkedin link to the person you want
+        1. upload image to wix, get it's url
+        2. edit the rest of the part based on image
     4. save
 2. graph.html contain a html for create a graph that are ablt to consume a csv file and create a data accrondingly
     1. create a embed HTML code section